logoThe Beatles

 The Beatles, in the mid sixtiesThe Beatles, as young musicians in the 1960s

-• In November 2023, the Beatles' latest single, Now and Then, reaches No. 1 in the UK charts.....
+• In November 2023, the Beatles' latest single, Now and Then, reached No. 1 in the UK charts.....
 60 years after their first single, which came out in 1963 !!
 No other band or singer has had sixty years between two no.1 hit singles !

 • In 2019, the Beatles' Abbey Road was (again) the top-selling vinyl album in the USA, with 246,000 sales.